QualCoder-Org/qualcoder-org.github.io/docs/using.md

 These are records that I have found on the internet, or that authors have informed me about.
 Studies, reports, abstracts, conference proceeding, datasets are listed from newest to oldest :

-471 Soto Cumbicus, Olga del Carmen (2026). **Aprendizaje basado en proyectos en el desarrollo de habilidades blandas.** UPSE, Matriz.
+471 Soto Cumbicus, Olga del Carmen (2026). **Aprendizaje basado en proyectos en el desarrollo de habilidades blandas.
+(Project-based learning in the development of soft skills.)** UPSE, Matriz.
 Instituto de Postgrado.
 33p. <https://repositorio.upse.edu.ec/handle/46000/17175>

-470 Valentin Brunel, Estelle Fourat, Emma Tapin. **Enquête sur l’engagement dans les dispositifs de recherches participatives en Occitanie et apports méthodologiques sur l’articulation quali/quanti.** Séminaire SENS, Apr 2026, Montpellier, France. ⟨hal-05655746⟩
+470 Valentin Brunel, Estelle Fourat, Emma Tapin. **Enquête sur l’engagement dans les dispositifs de recherches participatives en Occitanie et apports méthodologiques sur l’articulation quali/quanti.
+(Study on engagement in participatory research initiatives in Occitanie and methodological insights into the integration of qualitative and quantitative approaches.)** Séminaire SENS, Apr 2026, Montpellier, France. ⟨hal-05655746⟩

 469 Swieczkowski D, Kwaśny A, Cubała WJ. **Exploratory Insights into 5-MeO-DMT Experiences on Reddit: A Thematic Analysis.** J Psychoactive Drugs.
 2026 Sep 7:1-11. doi: 10.1080/02791072.2026.2727030.
 Epub ahead of print.
 PMID: 42704210.